Pastor Josh & Heather

 Because of their unique and difficult experiences as teenagers – and firsthand experience of how Jesus can transform brokenness into beauty – Jamie and Rachel share a burden for young people and desire to help them come to know God, love Jesus, and find their identity in Christ.

-Elder Farooq & Tahreem
+PAstor Farooq & Tahreem

 In addition to their work at Spokane Baptist, Farooq runs a missionary work called the “Little Flock” ministry to get support and encouragement to the believers in Pakistan in their native Urdu language.